What is a fecal Baermann test?

 Two to three teaspoons of fresh stool material (about the size of a golf ball) is all that is needed.
-Ideally, the stool sample should be collected as soon as it is passed and should be as free as possible of grass, gravel, kitty litter etc. With larger dogs, the veterinarian may want to collect stool material directly from the pet’s rectum.
+Ideally, the stool sample should be collected as soon as it is passed and should be as free as possible of grass, gravel, kitty litter, etc. With larger dogs, your veterinarian may want to collect stool material directly from the pet’s rectum.
 If you collect the sample at home, your veterinarian may provide a container or you can use any clean, dry container with a tightly fitting lid, such as a jar or plastic tub.
 For best results, the stool material should be examined within 12-24 hours of being passed.

 When should a fecal Baermann be performed?

-A fecal Baermann should be performed whenever the veterinarian suspects infection with a parasite that passes larvae rather than eggs in the stool.
+A fecal Baermann should be performed whenever your veterinarian suspects infection with a parasite that passes larvae rather than eggs in the stool.
 The most common parasite diagnosed with a fecal Baermann is lungworm, which typically causes signs of coughing.
 The adult lungworm lives in the lung and releases larvae into the lung tissue.
 When the host coughs, the larvae are coughed up and swallowed and then passed out in the stool.
 A fecal Baermann is necessary to diagnose lungworm infection.